 Computational Systems Biology

-Computational Systems Biology aims at the construction and analysis of mathematical models for the description of complex interactions in biological systems.
-Such models are characterized by a large number of variables, parameters and contraints, which requires the application of efficient numerical algorithms and computational techniques.
+Computational Systems Biology aims at the construction and analysis of predictive mathematical models for the description of complex interactions in biological systems.
+These systems are often modelled with ordinary differential equations (ODEs) that describe the concentrations of substances over time.
+Such models are characterized by a large number of variables, parameters and constraints, which requires the application of efficient numerical algorithms and computational techniques for high-dimensional problems.